 - Admissions Office

 - Athletics

 - Campus Store

-- Center for Learning Excellence (CLE)

-- Development, Communication and Institutional Research

 - Financial Aid Office

 - Housing Office

 - Institute of Economic Analysis and Prospective Studies

 - Information Technology Services

 - Language Center

 - Library

+- Office of Development and Communication

 - Office of International Programs

 - Office of the Vice President for Academic Affairs

 - School of Business Administration

 - School of Humanities and Social Sciences

 - School of Science and Engineering

 - Student Activities Office

 - Writing Center (SHSS)

-EMPLOYMENT AT CLE (CENTER FOR LEARNING EXCELLENCE)
+EMPLOYMENT AT THE CLE (CENTER FOR LEARNING EXCELLENCE)

 The Center for Learning Excellence offers tutoring and mentoring services to provide academic support for students to achieve their full potential.
 This support assists students in adapting to the American system of education, to learn how to study for different courses, to get on the track to success and excellence, and also helps students in preparing degree plans.
 The CLE team is responsible for hiring highly skilled students who are then trained and certified as tutors and mentors according to the requirements set by the College Reading & Learning Association (CRLA).
 The CLE regularly hires tutors and mentors and a call for applications is sent via Student News.